 You can view a list of remote packet capture log files (.pcap files) in the All Previous Log Files pane at the bottom of the Remote Packet Capture page.
-The columns in the All Previous Log Files pane are described in Table 196.
+The columns in the All Previous Log Files pane are described in the following table.